-Masala Shikanji or Masala Nimbu Pani is an Indian spiced version of sweet and delicious lemonade.
+Masala Shikanji (Masala Nimbu Pani), Shikanji or Shikanjvi is a famous and traditional spiced version Indian lemonade which is sweet and delicious.
 This refreshing, revitalizing, and energetic lemon-based drink is bursting with tangy, sweet, and spicy flavors.

-This is one of the most preferred cooling drinks in India.
+Shikanji is one of the most preferred cooling drinks served in the Northern part of india.
 A sip of this zest and refreshing masala soda or masala shikanji is quite a relief from the blazing hot sun.

 Sipping ice-cold Indian style sweet and spiced lemonade on a scorching hot day is one of the best delightful things you can do during the summer.